Top 20 Iconic Places That Make South Goa Unforgettable

 10. Majorda Beach

 Majorda Beach, situated in South Goa, is renowned for its silver-white sands and tranquil atmosphere.
 This beach is steeped in history, as it is believed to be the place where the Portuguese Jesuits first introduced the art of baking European bread in Goa.
-Today, Majorda is known for its luxurious resorts, beachfront villas, and beach shacks offering delicious Goan cuisine.
+Today, Majorda is one of the most charming places in South Goa, known for its luxurious resorts, beachfront villas, and beach shacks offering delicious Goan cuisine.
 The beach is perfect for swimming and sunbathing, with its gentle waves and soft sands inviting visitors to relax and unwind.

 Majorda Beach also hosts the annual Goa International Jazz Live Festival, attracting music enthusiasts from around the world.
 The festival features live performances by renowned jazz artists against the backdrop of the Arabian Sea, creating a unique cultural experience.
 Majorda is also famous for its toddy tapping, a traditional practice where locals collect sap from palm trees to make toddy, a local alcoholic beverage.